 Debugging a Web App

 The webOS TV SDK provides Web Inspector and Node Inspector for debugging web apps and JS services.
 You can monitor the execution information of web apps or JS services running on the target device with Web Inspector and Node Inspector.
 For this, you need to create a package file (.ipk) without minifying.
 This section describes how to create a package file and execute Web Inspector and Node Inspector for debugging.

 For Enyo web apps, the ares-package command reduces and merges the source code when creating the package file (.ipk).
 The ares-package command adjusts and shrinks variable names and line spacing.
 It also merges multiple files into a single file to reduce the source code size and file loading time.
 You may use other scripts to minify non-Enyo web apps.
 However, these minifying jobs make debugging difficult.

 For this reason, you should not carelessly reduce and merge the source code to debug web apps and JS services.
 It becomes difficult to check the information if the source code is reduced or the files are merged.
 Do not run the minifying task, using the --no-minify option for Enyo web app as below. --no-minify option is available only for Enyo web apps.

 Creating package com.yourdomain.app_0.0.1_all.ipk in ./

 The ares-inspect command provides Web Inspector for debugging web apps.
 The running information of the web app is displayed through Web Inspector.

 Execute the following command while the web app is running:

 You can use Web Inspector as below:

 The ares-inspect command provides Node Inspector for debugging JS services.
 The running information of JS service is displayed through Node Inspector.

 Execute the following command while the JS service is working:

 You can use Node Inspector as below:

-The ares-server command can run a web server based on app source directory.
-The web browser has some restrictions related to security policy, on accessing local files (Same-origin policy).
+The ares-server command can run a web server based on the app source directory.
+The web browser has some restrictions related to security policy on accessing local files (Same-origin policy).
 For this reason, this script provides a simple web server to avoid the security policy of browsers.